codecentric/habitcentric/gateway/README.md

 ## Start Application Locally

-To start the gateway on port 8431 with Gradle execute:
+To start the gateway on port 9000 with Gradle execute:
 ```
 ./gradlew bootRun
 ```

-It's recommend to use `docker-compose` to start the gateway on port 8419:
+It's recommended to use `docker-compose` to start the gateway on port 9000:
 ```
 docker-compose up --build
 ```